pauldw/pancake-robot/README.md

 # Pancake Robot (Beta)

-An integration of the [Ufactory Lite 6 robot arm](https://www.ufactory.cc/lite-6-collaborative-robot/) with regular kitchenware to make pancakes.
+An integration of the [Ufactory Lite 6 robot arm](https://www.ufactory.cc/lite-6-collaborative-robot/) with kitchenware to make pancakes.

 Includes software for jogging the robot arm with a 3D mouse and recording sequences for playback.